 1. Keep the route to the front door simple

 Not all front garden design ideas need to be overly complicated.
 And an easy-to-navigate route to the front door is essential, so avoid fussy arcs or curves in your design for the best results.
 You will find that visitors will cut corners and might trample your plants in the process if presented with a winding path.
 Go for a wide design with borders either side; geraniums or lavender are good, low-maintenance options, but best placed alongside a wider path as they can be unpleasant to brush against in wet weather.
 A firm footing is also necessary, so flagstones, rectangular cobbles, setts, non-slip tiles or authentic-looking imitation stone are best.

 Find out more about designing a garden path in our guide.

 3. Choose sympathetic materials for the path

-Complement your house in some way by linking it visually with the path – neutral materials work best.
+Complement your house in by linking it visually with the front garden path – neutral materials work best.
 Natural sandstone flags or original encaustic tiles (above) go with period properties, blue-black slate works well with slate roofs, while York stone or dark grey granite setts marry well with houses made of red brick (try CED Stone or Bradstone at Simply Paving for paving ideas).
 For seaside homes, consider a pebble path (below).

 Brick set in a herringbone pattern is perfect for country cottages (below).
 Cheaper options are gravel, or bark chips if your budget is tight.
 Poured concrete paths are unimaginative – so avoid them, as it will look as though the pavement runs right up to your front door.